 Challenge number Detail of challenge 1 Underachievement at KS3 on entry, supported by GL Assessment data/CAT data.
 Due to a range of factors, the majority of disadvantaged students who choose to move to the UTC have not made progress in line with their KS2 start points when baselined on entry.
-Typically, on entry students have below average CAT score entry.
-Cohort 2020 -Mean SAS Scores 90.12 Cohort 2021 - Mean SAS scores 95.01 2 Low Literacy levels across KS4 for low attaining disadvantaged pupils, supported by Reading ages scores.
+Typically, on disadvantaged students have below average CAT score entry.
+Cohort 2020 - Mean SAS Scores 90.12 Cohort 2021 - Mean SAS scores 95.01 Cohort 2022 - Mean SAS scores for disadvantaged students 93 compared to 95 for non-disadvantaged.
+2 Low Literacy levels across KS4 for low attaining disadvantaged pupils, supported by Reading ages scores.
 This has increased due to COVID.
-On entry, 2021 Cohort of students Data suggests that 55% of students have a reading age score below their age.
-Current data suggests that our 25% of disadvantage students have a reading age below 10 years old.
+On entry, 2021 cohort of students data suggests 55% of students have a reading age score below their age.
+2022 data suggests 59 % of our disadvantaged students reading below their chorological age (compared to 56% of all students) 25% of disadvantage students have a reading age below 10years old.
 3 Lack of aspiration and awareness of career opportunities for pupil premium students.
 Our Assessments suggest that the data from GL Assessment PASS survey highlights the following as barriers to learning.
-Self regard as a learner Perceived learning capability Confidence in learning 4 Our data indicates that disadvantage students have a lower attendance.
+Self Regard as a learner Perceived Learning Capability Confidence in Learning 4 Our data indicates that disadvantaged students have a lower attendance.
 Which results in widening gaps in knowledge.
 Therefore, we will focus on Improving attendance and Persistent Absenteeism amongst disadvantaged students.

-We aim to improve attendance by 5% for disadvantaged students and be in line with National norms.
-5 GL Assessments/PASS Survey/CPOMS data identify social and emotional issues for pupils, such as anxiety and low self esteem.
+2021-2022 Whole school - 87% Disadvantaged attendance data - 83.7% National Average data- 89.3 5 GL Assessments/PASS Survey/CPOMS data identify social and emotional issues for pupils, such as anxiety and low self esteem.
 This also equates to a low levels of purpose and aspirations.
 This is partly due to the long isolation periods through the COVID pandemic.
 Including loss of learning and lack of social interactions.
 These challenges impact all pupils but particular affect our disadvantage pupils.
+6 Pupil Premium families are often less equipped/feel less informed to assist their child's progress in school.
+Less Engagement with school.
+7 Pupil Premium families often have less secure financial positions than others, creating instability for students in school which can be a barrier to learning.